litestar-org/litestar/docs/usage/5-responses/1-media-type.md

     return "The rumbling rabbit ran around the rock"
 ```

-The value of the `media_type` kwarg affect both the serialization of response data and the generation of OpenAPI docs.
+The value of the `media_type` kwarg affects both the serialization of response data and the generation of OpenAPI docs.
 The above example will cause Starlite to serialize the response as a simple bytes string with a `Content-Type` header
 value of `text/plain`.
 It will also set the corresponding values in the OpenAPI documentation.